Please go here to search for your product's lifecycle.

 Windows quality updates are cumulative, with each update built upon the quality updates preceding it.

-Where can I find a list of Windows features and functionality that have been removed or are no longer developed?
+Where can I find a list of Windows features and functionality that have been removed or are no longer being developed?

 - Windows 10 features we're no longer developing - Windows Deployment